 Q: Should I use a dedicated router model or build routing into the orchestrator LLM?
 A: For 3-5 agents, building routing into the orchestrator prompt works well.
 For 10+ agents, use a dedicated lightweight classifier (a fine-tuned small model or embedding similarity) — the orchestrator’s general-purpose model degrades in accuracy as the number of choices grows.

 Q: Can vector-based routing replace prompt-based routing?
-A: Yes, and it often outperforms prompt-based routing for large agent registries.
+A: Often, yes, especially for large agent registries.
 Embed each task and each agent’s capability description, then route to the agent with the highest cosine similarity.
 It is faster, cheaper, and more consistent than asking a large model to classify every task.
+The catch: semantic similarity is not the same as capability match (a “write a SQL injection report” task may embed closest to the docs agent), so still verify against your labeled eval set and gate on a minimum similarity score.